 It is enabled in the I/O Configuration screen.
+You can also set whether the fans will run to a specified % or CFM.

-The screen to allow you to define how the fans will run while in flush mode.
+Depending upon the last setting, you will se either one of these screens to allow you to define how the fans will run while in flush mode.